korivirtual/docs/README.md

 ## Introduction

-Welcome to [nekos.best](https://docs.kori-vr.live/)'s documentation repository.
+Welcome to [neko bot](https://docs.kori-vr.live/)'s documentation repository.

-If you have any questions, feel free to ask them in the [Discord server](https://nekos.best/discord?ref=docs).
+If you have any questions, feel free to ask them in the [Discord server](https://discord.gg/UMRANh2tSU).

 ## Contributing